MeyerTalon/README_Generator/Develop/README.md

 ## Description

-We are a ride sharing-ish app.
+We are a ride sharing company with the purpose of making travel more affordable.

 ## Installation

-Install our app by downloading it from the app store.
+Download our app from the app store.

 ## Usage

-Use our app through our app or our website.
+Use our project through our app or our website.

 ## Contributing